-The Company purchases reinsurance/retrocession to reduce the risk of exposure to loss.
+The Company purchases reinsurance to reduce the risk of exposure to loss.
 Four types of reinsurance cover are purchased; facultative, excess of loss, quota share and stop loss.
 Facultative covers are typically individual risk purchases.
 Excess of loss covers provide a contractually set amount of cover after an excess point has been reached.
-This excess point can be based on the size of an industry loss or a fixed monetary amount on either a per loss or aggregate basis.
+This excess point can be based on the size of an industry loss or a fixed monetary amount.
 Generally these covers are purchased on a package policy basis, and they may provide cover for a number of lines of business within one contract.
 Quota share covers provide a proportional amount of coverage from the first dollar of loss and stop loss cover protects the Company's net ultimate loss ratio.

-All of these reinsurance/retrocession covers provide for recovery of a portion of losses paid and loss reserves from reinsurers.
-Under its reinsurance security policy, the Company predominantly cedes business with reinsurers rated A- or better by Standard & Poors and/or AM Best Company.
-Where business is ceded to reinsurers that are unrated, associated credit risk is mitigated by collateral held in trust.
+All of these reinsurance covers provide for recovery of a portion of losses paid and loss reserves from reinsurers.
+The Company predominantly cedes business with reinsurers rated A- or better by Standard & Poors and/or AM Best Company.
 The Company remains liable to the extent that reinsurers do not meet their obligations under these agreements either due to solvency issues, contractual disputes or some other reason.
-Included within the Company's GAAP reinsurance recoverable as at 31 December 2023 were amounts of USD 1,977.1 million (2022: USD 1,917.4 million) recoverable from the group company.
+Included within reinsurance recoverable per GAAP as at 31 December 2024 were amounts of USD 1,866.7 million (2023: USD 1,977.1 million) recoverable from group companies.
+Included within the provision for unearned premiums ceded as at 31 December 2024 is an amount of USD 250.1 million (2023: USD 227.2 million) ceded to a group company.